Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Methods

-In most of our models, we detonate two carbon/oxygen WDs as described above.
-We also present three unique cases that deviate from this.
+We present two cases that undergo a direct ignition of the companion.
 The first is a model with a 0.40 $M_{\odot}$ helium companion that detonates following the detonation of a 1.00 $M_{\odot}$ carbon/oxygen primary.
 In this case, the helium companion ignites naturally when it is first impacted by the primary ejecta, producing the triple detonation similar to \citet{Papish_2015,Tanikawa_2019}.
 Like \citet{Papish_2015,Tanikawa_2019}, we also find that the direct ignition of the helium companion is sensitive to the separation of the stars.
-We find a separation threshold of $\sim 40 \times 10^8$ cm for our 1.00 + 0.40 $M_{\odot}$ system, which is a several $10^8$ cm lower than the Roche lobe radius for this system.
-This companion is made up of pure helium in the grid simulation, but is post-processed with 0.009 $^{14}$N (as in \citealt{Boos_2021}) and elements above Z $= 8$ are scaled to solar metallicity.
+We find a separation threshold of $38.2 \times 10^8$ cm for our 1.00 + 0.40 $M_{\odot}$ system, which is several $10^8$ cm lower than the Roche lobe radius for this system.
+The helium companion ignites at a region of the star that is shocked to a density and temperature of $8.02 \times 10^{5}$ g cm$^{-3}$ and $1.20 \times 10^{9}$ K, from an original pre-shock state of $2.75 \times 10^{5}$ g cm$^{-3}$ and $3.00 \times 10^{7}$ K. This companion is made up of pure helium in the grid simulation, but is post-processed with 0.009 $^{14}$N (as in \citealt{Boos_2021}) and elements above Z $= 8$ are scaled to solar metallicity.

-Additionally, we present an alternate version of the 1.10 + 1.00 $M_{\odot}$ progenitor system that has a slightly smaller separation than the other case with the same mass configuration, resulting in a direct ignition at the impact point on the near edge of the carbon/oxygen companion.
-This triple detonation simulation is similar to the previously described helium companion case, however in reality this carbon/oxygen companion may have some helium remaining on its surface when the system is first ignited which may suppress the ability of the ejecta to directly ignite the companion.
+The other direct ignition case is an alternate version of the 1.10 + 1.00 $M_{\odot}$ progenitor system that has a slightly smaller separation than its interior ignition counterpart, resulting in a direct ignition at the impact point on the near edge of the carbon/oxygen companion.
+This simulation has similar dynamics to the helium companion case, however in reality this carbon/oxygen companion may have some helium remaining on its surface when the system is first ignited which may suppress the ability of the primary ejecta impact to directly ignite the companion.
+For the purpose of this work, we wish to characterize both the interior and direct ignition possibilities.
+As such, we also consider this direct ignition model as an approximated triple detonation, under the supposition that the companion helium that is not considered in this work would have relatively little effect on the delay or occurrence of the ignition of the companion core.